Grax32/Grax32.github.io/articles/sql-server-timestamps-part-2.md

 tags: [coding]
 ---

-As we discussed in our previous [article](/articles/sql-server-timestamp-introduction), the server server timestamp/rowversion type (rowversion is an alias for timestamp) is essentially a version number that can be used to determine if a row has been updated subsequent to when we read it.
+As we discussed in our previous [article](/articles/sql-server-timestamp-introduction), the SQL Server timestamp/rowversion type (rowversion is an alias for timestamp) is essentially a version number that can be used to determine if a row has been updated subsequent to when we read it.

-When we want to implement optimistic concurrency, we need to query the database to determine if the row has changed.
+When we want to implement optimistic concurrency, we need to query the database to determine if the row has changed (more detail on this in the previous article).
 If it has changed, we will reject the transaction and make the user refresh their start data and redo their change.

 Your first implementation might look something like this: